clux/shipcat/examples/README.md

 # sample manifests

-This folder contains a sample manifest repository setup.
+This folder contains a sample manifest repository setup for a kubernetes cluster of version >= 1.13.

 ```sh
 ├── shipcat.conf